 bootstrap/packages directory.
 Ensure all packages you add can be properly installed to volumes other than the current boot volume.

 If your packages just have payloads, they should work fine.
-Pre- and postinstall scripts need to be checked to not use absolute paths to the current startup volume.
-The installer system passes the target volume in the third argument
+You should check that pre- and post-install scripts do not use absolute paths to the current startup volume.
+The installer system passes the target volume in the third argument (

-Bootstrappr will check that script filenames end with the
+Bootstrappr checks that script filenames end with the

 .sh extension and have the executable bit set.
-Other files will be ignored.
+Other files are ignored.